glasserd/slatecalendarsync/README.md

 ## Setup

-1. Download Google API Secret and save in same directory as slatesync.py
+1. Download Google API Secret and save in same directory as `slatesync.py`.
+File name should be `client_secret.json`
 2. Update config.ini as desired

 ## Usage